sqroot-eu/sqroot.eu/_posts/2018/2018-02-13-shut-it-an-arduino-door-alarm.md

 The Atmega328 chip was attached to an empty PCB, with all the required I/O devices and connectors soldered onto it.

-{% picture 2018/shut-it/solder1.jpg alt="Soldering" %}
+{% asset 2018/shut-it/solder1.jpg alt="Soldering" %}

-{% picture 2018/shut-it/solder2.jpg alt="Soldering" %}
+{% asset 2018/shut-it/solder2.jpg alt="Soldering" %}

-{% picture 2018/shut-it/pcb-done.jpg alt="Soldering done" %}
+{% asset 2018/shut-it/pcb-done.jpg alt="Soldering done" %}

-{% picture 2018/shut-it/completed-box-in.jpg alt="Completed box" %}
+{% asset 2018/shut-it/completed-box-in.jpg alt="Completed box" %}

 We used an Apple Mouse box as the project enclosure.
 As a result, the completed project was elegantly White.

-{% picture 2018/shut-it/finished-front.jpg alt="Completed box" %}
+{% asset 2018/shut-it/finished-front.jpg alt="Completed box" %}

 Double-sided tape to the back of the box keeps the project on a wall.

-{% picture 2018/shut-it/finished-back.jpg alt="Completed box" %}
+{% asset 2018/shut-it/finished-back.jpg alt="Completed box" %}

 ## Installation